 - And more

-Advanced Home Health Care, the top providers of rehabilitation services in Mount Pleasant, IA and the surrounding areas, is always on hand to provide a free in-home assessment and creation of a customized plan of care to address any difficulties being experienced by an individual with multiple sclerosis.
+Advanced Home Health Care, the top providers of senior home care in Burlington, Iowa and surrounding communities in Des Moines, Lee, Henry, Louisa and Van Buren Counties, is always on hand to provide a free in-home assessment and creation of a customized plan of care to address any difficulties being experienced by an individual with multiple sclerosis.
 Whether the need is for several hours of help with housework and companionship, 24/7 live-in care to enhance safety and to prevent falls, or anything in between, our professional, compassionate caregivers are fully trained and experienced in meeting a full range of MS care needs.
 Contact us online or call us any time toll-free at 800.791.7785, at our Burlington office at 319.753.6270 or our Keokuk office at 319.524.2144 to learn more.